-In order to excel in the class, you should get through the assigned readings and lectures focusing on how you can use the information to incorporate them into your assignments.
-The midterm and final exams will be closed book and will focus on the multimedia journalism including readings, lectures, class assignments, photojournal, audio, video, Adobe Photoshop, Adobe Premiere, technical terms and practices.
+To excel in the class, you should get through the assigned readings and lectures focusing on how you can use the information to incorporate them into your assignments.
+The midterm and final exams will be in class, closed book, and will focus on the multimedia journalism including readings, lectures, class assignments, photojournalism, audio, video, Adobe Photoshop, Adobe Premiere, technical terms, tutorials and practices.
 The final will be cumulative exam and covers all the content covered during the semester.

-Activities (participation quizzes and discussion posts)
+Activities (participation guizzes and discussion posts)

-There will be short quizzes to assess students' participation on Carmen at the.
+There will be short quizzes to assess students' participation on Carmen.
 Participation points will also be awarded on Carmen based on online Discussion posts.
-Discussion posts are scheduled on Carmen and will allow students to demonstrate their comprehension of the class materials.
+Quizzes, and discussion posts are scheduled on Carmen and will allow students to demonstrate their comprehension of the class materials.